MattRoger/triviaGame/README.md

 }
 ```
 :hourglass_flowing_sand:
-The timer() counds down from 10 seconds.
-If the user runs out of time, the outOfTime() is called.
-Each round the timer is reset with the dump()
+The timer function counts down from 10 seconds.
+If the user runs out of time, the outOfTime function is called.
+Each round the timer is reset with the dump function.
 ```javascript
 function timer() {
     count = 10;